ITfoxtec/FoxIDs/docs/control.md

 Control API is called with an access token as described in the [OAuth 2.0 Bearer Token (RFC 6750)](https://datatracker.ietf.org/doc/html/rfc6750) standard.

-The Swagger (OpenApi) interface document is exposed on `.../api/swagger/v1/swagger.json`.
+If you host FoxIDs your self the Swagger (OpenApi) interface document is exposed in FoxIDs Control on `.../api/swagger/v1/swagger.json`.

 > FoxIDs.com Swagger (OpenApi) [https://control.foxids.com/api/swagger/v1/swagger.json](https://control.foxids.com/api/swagger/v1/swagger.json)

 The Control API URL contains the tenant name and environment name on winch you want to operate `.../[tenant_name]/[environment_name]/...`.
 To call the API you replace the `[tenant_name]` element with your tenant name and the `[environment_name]` element with the environment name of the environment you want to call.

-If you e.g. want read a OpenID Connect application registration on FoxIDs.com with the name `some_oidc_app` you do a HTTP GET call to `https://control.foxids.com/api/[tenant_name]/[environment_name]/!oidcdownparty?name=some_oidc_app` - replaced with your tenant and environment names.
+If you e.g. want to read a OpenID Connect application registration on FoxIDs.com with the name `some_oidc_app` you do a HTTP GET call to `https://control.foxids.com/api/[tenant_name]/[environment_name]/!oidcdownparty?name=some_oidc_app` - replaced with your tenant and environment names.

 ### API access rights
 Access to Control API is limited by scopes and roles.
 There are two sets of scopes based on `foxids:master` which grant access to the master tenant data and `foxids:tenant` which grant access to tenant data.